rebolek/REN/readme.md

 ###Why?

-It's much easier to eyes than XML and JSON but at the same time it's at least as powerful.
+It's much easier to eyes than XML and JSON and at the same time it's at least as powerful.
 Broader datatype support is also great property of REN.

-###Why REN?

-**REN** stands for REadable Notation because that's what it is.
-Coincidentally **REN** also means *human* in Chinese and the glyph for REN is 人 (Unicode character `^(4EBA)`), so this is REN's logo.
-Because let's keep it simple.

 ##Syntax